Freight Australia: Background

 V/Line formerly had a freight division, known as V/Line Freight.
 Under the Kennett State Government, V/Line was split into two separate entities on 1 July 1997: V/Line Passenger and V/Line Freight, with separate management to each other in preparation for privatisation.
 When V/Line was privatised in 1999, the passenger and freight divisions were sold separately.

 History

 Inception

 The company was formed in March 1999 when the Freight Victoria consortium was announced by the Victorian State Government as the successful bidder for the state owned V/Line Freight business.
 The consortium consisted of RailAmerica, Fluor Daniel, Macquarie Bank and A Goninan & Co.

-The sale included 107 locomotives and more than 2,800 freight wagons, maintenance centres at South Dynon, Geelong, Portland and Wodonga, as well as a 45-year lease (in renewable 15-year leases) on 4,756 km of broad gauge intrastate track in regional Victoria.
+The sale included 107 locomotives and more than 2,800 freight wagons, maintenance centres at South Dynon, Geelong, Portland and Wodonga, and a 45-year lease (in renewable 15-year leases) on 4,756 km of broad gauge intrastate track in regional Victoria.
 A green and yellow livery was adopted for rolling stock.
 The company commenced operations on 1 May 1999.